- 10 a.m.-5 p.m. Monday-Saturday

 - General admission to most of the Museum’s permanent exhibits is free.

-- Value tickets are available providing discounted admission to the Butterfly Rainforest and current temporary exhibition.
+- Value tickets are available providing discounted admission to the Butterfly Rainforest and current featured exhibition.

 - The Museum participates in the Museums for All program.
-Please see the Discount Details section under “Admission and Pricing” on this page for more information.
+Please see the Discount Details section under “Admission & Tickets” on this page for more information.

 - Except for the McGuire Center for Lepidoptera and Biodiversity Lepidoptera collections, the Museum’s collections are housed in Dickinson Hall, located 2 miles from the exhibition center.
 This building is not open to the public, and all visitors must make an appointment with a staff member to gain entry.
 Dickinson Hall visitation information.

 - McGuire Center visitors should enter the main Museum exhibition building and check in at the front desk.